ibr035/future-of-electricity/README.md

 # The future of electricity

 ## How to run the application:
-clone down using `git clone https://github.com/ibr035/future-of-electricity.git`, run`npm install` and then run `yarn dev`.
+Clone down using `git clone https://github.com/ibr035/future-of-electricity.git`, run`npm install` and then run `yarn dev`.

 ## Task description
 I decided to start with the main layout of the content I thought relevant.
 A page with more information concerning the topic, a page for the provider data, the consumption data and adding an article section for future implementation.